ImageTextEdit

 Credits are spent when you submit an edit for generation.
 Uploading an image, opening checkout, or choosing a credit pack does not use a credit by itself.

-Start with a small pack for one quick repair, or choose a larger pack when you have several product photos, campaign visuals, screenshots, or generated images to fix.
+Start with a small pack for one quick repair, or choose a larger pack when you have several prices, dates, labels, typos, or short headlines to fix across finished images.

 Your uploads are used for the edit you request.